 - 1. Linguistic accuracy, including the use of specialist vocabulary and terminology - 2.
 Ability to present and logically convey information and arguments - 3.
 Analysis and interpretation of source materials - 4.
 Active participation in classes and interaction with other participants

 Programme content

-- 1. Data security
+- 1. Cybersecurity

-- 2. Network security

-- 3. Computer ethics
+- 2. Computer ethics and copyright issues

-- 4. Blockchain technology

-- 5. Technical text analysis

-- 6. Elements of grammar
+- 3. Elements of grammar

+- 4. Exam practice

-- 7. Elements of academic English (optional)
+- 5. Elements of academic English (optional)

-- 8. Speaking exam practice